America Recycles Day

 For more information, check out the full report.

 How often do you ask yourself what's right to put in your recycling bin?
 Next time you go to throw something away, get creative and think of ways to reduce waste in the first place!
-See our poster to the right and our How Do I Recycle?: Common Recyclables web page to learn how to recycle more and recycle right.
+There are many ways to improve the recycling rate.
+Check out our What You Can Do to Improve the Recycling Rate fact sheet for ideas on how you can improve your recycling.
+Additionally, see our poster to the right and our How Do I Recycle?: Common Recyclables web page to learn how to recycle more and recycle right.

 Check out our Frequent Questions on Recycling page for more information on ways you can contribute and where.